 The following tips may help with the management of dry mouth and the prevention of dental problems:

-- Brush your teeth at least four times a day with a soft-bristle toothbrush and fluoride toothpaste.
+- Brush your teeth after each meal and at bedtime with a soft-bristle toothbrush and fluoride toothpaste.
 Soak the brush in warm water to make the bristles even softer.

 - Floss gently once a day.

-- Rinse your mouth four to six times a day, especially after meals, with a solution of salt and baking soda (a half teaspoon of salt and half teaspoon of baking soda in one cup of warm water).
+- Rinse your mouth four to six times a day, especially after meals, with salt and baking soda.
+Try a solution of half a teaspoon of salt and half a teaspoon of baking soda in one cup of warm water.